The world's first AF anamorphic lens | Shop now >

 Maintenance and restoration of the TLR:

-If you own a TLR from earlier model years, you must handle the gears carefully as they can be very fragile.
-If your camera is heavily damaged, investing in a replacement part made of artificial leather is worthwhile.
+If you own a TLR from earlier model years, you must handle the gears carefully, as they can be very fragile.
+If your camera is heavily damaged, investing in a replacement leatherette part is worthwhile.
 There are many excellent options, especially for brands like Yashica and Rolleiflex.
 TLR lenses can fog up and scratch.
-These can be replaced by retrofitted lenses.
+These can be replaced with lenses installed afterward.

 The future of modern photography:

-The SIRUI AURORA Series 85mm F1.4 Full Frame Autofocus Lens is an example of this.
-It is a full-frame autofocus prime lens that is ideal for portrait photography and videography.
-This lens allows you to create images while isolating subjects in portraits with first-class performance and simultaneously producing a dreamy bokeh.
-Thanks to the extremely bright F1.4 aperture, you get the same performance even in low light conditions.
+The SIRUI AURORA Series 85mm F1.4 Full-Frame Autofocus Lens is an example of this.
+It is a full-frame autofocus lens with a fixed focal length, ideal for portrait photography and videography.
+This lens allows you to create images while isolating subjects in portraits with first-class performance and at the same time producing a dreamlike bokeh.
+Thanks to the extremely bright F1.4 aperture, you get the same performance even in poor lighting conditions.

 Just like a twin-lens camera, this camera lens enables your camera body to produce characterful photos thanks to next-generation aspherical glass in the optical design and high-quality coatings.
-You also get a robust housing that is dirt-repellent, water- and dust-resistant – all at a price that beats the competition by far.
+You also get a robust housing that repels dirt, is water- and dustproof – all at a price that far outshines the competition.

 Summary:

-Cameras with two lenses enjoy a passionate fan base and were already very popular in the 1940s due to their comfortable viewing angles and solid photo quality.
-Their maintenance requires investing in replacement lenses, lubricating the internal mechanisms, and replacing the outer leather body covers.
-Modern camera lenses like the SIRUI AURORA offer far more than just high-resolution images and give the final results an optical personality, just like the TLRs did in the past.
+Cameras with two lenses enjoy a passionate following and were already very popular in the 1940s due to their comfortable viewing angles and solid photo quality.
+Their maintenance requires investing in replacement lenses, lubricating the inner workings, and replacing the outer leather coverings.
+Modern camera lenses like the SIRUI AURORA offer far more than just high-resolution images and give the final results an optical character, just as TLRs did in the past.